YubeenKim/YubeenKim/README.md

-### 🔭 I’m currently working on quantum chemistry algorithms on quantum computing!
+### 🔭 I’m currently working on Protein Structure Prediction!
-### 🌱 I’m currently learning quantum chemistry, quantum computing
+### 🌱 I’m currently learning computational biochemistry!

 <!--
 **YubeenKim/YubeenKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.